SUMMER ACADEMY ACADEMICS

 Creative Writing: The Stories of our Lives Ms. Henry 1⁄2 credit

 This course is open only to seniors who need the credit to graduate and cannot attend a regularly scheduled class.In this course, students will study the craft of writing in a variety of genres including short stories, poetry, memoir, and plays.
 While exploring the formal structure of these genres, students learn to express their creative selves through the art of language.
 Assignments include daily journaling, free writing, responding to prompts, and crafting formal compositions, all of which contribute to the final portfolio of student’s work.
 Targeted skills include development of setting, description, characterization, narrative structure and dialogue.
 Students will improve their use of language and appreciation for words, punctuation and syntax in their own writing.

-Research Skills and Media Literacy (TBA) 1⁄2 credit
+Research and Information Literacy Ms. Mbaye 1⁄2 credit

 This course provides instruction in information, media, and digital literacy.
 The following skills are emphasized: understanding the research process; developing and focusing a research topic; formulating effective searches on electronic databases and the internet; effectively using web search engines and the resources of the school library to find information; understanding the ethical issues involved in accessing and using information; evaluate the quality of web-based and print sources; correctly citing the information found.
 Students will be encouraged to learn through project based activities, collaborative experiences, and exploring web based tools that will facilitate their research process.

 Text: Writing a Research Paper: A Step by Step Approach 3rd Edition, Phyllis Goldenberg